runnphoenix/optimization-project/SMT/src/readme.md

 # Usage of source files

 ## requirements.txt
+### Instances' location
+There should be a folder named 'instances' which contains all the instances in the same directory of 'SMT'.
+### libraties
-To download all necesasry libraries for the project

-`pip install -r requirements.txt`
+To download all necesasry libraries for the project `pip install -r requirements.txt`

 ## PWP-Z3.py
 This is a python script file which contains the Z3 model.
 Use `python3 PWP-Z3.py` or `./PWP-Z3.py` in terminal to run this file when in the directory of this file.

-This file reads all the input files in the `instances` direcoty and output result files in the `out` directory.
+This file reads all the input files in the `instances` directory and output result files in the `out` directory.

 ## result-check.py
 This is also a python script file which check whether a reuslt file is correct.